Assexmarkets Review: Is It Regulated or a Scam? Complaints, Withdrawals, and Risk Check

 Bottom Line

-Compared with regulated brokers such as Pepperstone or IC Markets, which are supervised by recognized authorities and typically provide clearer disclosures on platforms, instruments, fees, and leverage, Assexmarkets stands out for disputed user experiences and limited verifiable transparency around core trading terms.
+Compared with regulated brokers that provide clearer platform terms, pricing schedules, and recognized regulatory oversight, Assexmarkets stands out in this review for disputed user experiences and limited verifiable transparency around core trading terms.